18F/handbook/_pages/policies/tech-policies/security-incidents.md

 1. If you haven't already, follow the steps above for reporting phishing emails, and then continue to the next step.
 1. Forward the phishing email to gsa-ir@gsa.gov and devops@gsa.gov and attach the original text you downloaded.
 Please include *Security Incident* in the subject line, along with a brief description of the issue (Ex.
 Clicked on link in phishing email).
 1. Report the phishing email in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel.
-1. After GSA IR confirms that they have all they need to investigate, mark the email as a phishing email by selecting the `Report phishing` option in the same "triangle" menu associated with the email.

 ## Reporting other incidents
 To report a security incident, follow *all* of the steps below: